HugoBlox/theme-research-group/content/authors/Yingzhu HE/_index.md

 ---
 # Display name
 title: Yingzhu  HE

 # Username (this should match the folder name)
 authors:
-  - Yingzhu HE
+  - HE, Yingzhu

 # Is this the primary user of the site?
 superuser: true